-Australia is both a country and a continent between the Indian and Pacific Ocean.
-Majority of population lives in coastal areas where largest cities flourish: Sydney, Brisbane, Melbourne, Perth and Adelaide.
+Australia is both a country and a continent between the Indian and the Pacific Oceans.
+The majority of the population lives in coastal areas where the largest cities flourish: Sydney, Brisbane, Melbourne, Perth, and Adelaide.
 The capital, Canberra, is the only major city located inland.
-The vast inland area of country is called Outback and it is dotted with small towns and wilderness parks and wildlife habitats worth exploring.
+The vast inland area of the country is called Outback and it is dotted with small towns and wilderness parks and wildlife habitats worth exploring.

-Australia has strong Aboriginal heritage and history of indigenous people inhabiting the country way back 65,000 years ago.
+Australia has a strong Aboriginal heritage and a history of indigenous people inhabiting the country way back 65,000 years ago.
 Arts and crafts with Aboriginal motives and style are very popular and can be found in every corner.
-Nowadays, Australia is a melting pot of nations and cultures, similar to the US, but in a much smaller scale.
+Nowadays, Australia is a melting pot of nations and cultures, similar to the US, but on a much smaller scale.

-The country iconic landmark is Sydney Opera House, unique architectural gem in Sydney Harbour and, among others, symbol of Australia’s modern age.
+The country’s iconic landmark is the Sydney Opera House, a unique architectural gem in Sydney Harbour and, among others, a symbol of Australia’s modern age.
 There are many national parks where visitors can enjoy wonderful nature and engage in activities such as hiking camping and wildlife watching.

-Coastal cities offer various entertainment activities, including water sports, snorkeling, scuba diving and marine life exploration.
-Australia has something to offer to every type of visitor and it is family friendly destination.
+Coastal cities offer various entertainment activities, including water sports, snorkeling, scuba diving, and marine life exploration.
+Australia has something to offer to every type of visitor and it is a family-friendly destination.
 Enjoy!